VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 Computers are, generally, really good at repetitive tasks.
 People are, generally, really bad at telling computers what they want.

-This means that developers (which, I assume is a large portion of those still reading this) need to make systems that let users automate tasks in a more user friendly way than they would do it.
+This means that developers (which, I assume, is a large portion of those still reading this) need to make systems that let users automate tasks in a more user-friendly way than they would do it.

 Previously, I mentioned that I run backups with a little backup script: